-Herbal preparation tested Strength Dosage Route of administrati on Experimental model In vivo/ In vitro Reference Year of publication Main non-clinical conclusions 150 μg/50 μl to 750 μg/50 μl 20 to 100 μ/ml Bacterial adherence assays on uroepithelial cells and vaginal epithelial cells (VECs) occurred in linear, dose dependent fashion over a proanthocyanidin concentration range of 75 to 5 μg/ml.
-The inhibitory effect of proanthocyanidin on hemagglutination by P-fimbriated bacteria, was dependent on the quantity of the proanthocyanidin.Inhib ition of adherence to an extent of about 70% with multi-drug resistant E. coli strains was observed on uroepithelial cell.
-The anti-adherence bioactivity of the proanthocyanidin was detected at concentrations of 10- 50 μg/ml.
-Cranberry proanthocyanid 345.8 μg/mL E. coli were grown in tryptic soy broth supplemented with cranberry proanthocyanidins (PACs) Pinzón- Arango 2009 decrease in adhesion forces Flavonol fraction+PACs 30 % flavonol hexosides Atomic force microscopy (AFM) was used to quantify the adhesion forces on a clinically isolated bacterial strain Gupta 2016 flavonol glycosides resulted in reduced adhesion of the pathogenic bacteria Phenolic compounds 100 μM, 250 μM, 500 μM Cell culture methodologies anti- de Liano 2015 1,2 dihydroxybenzene (catechol/pyrocatechol ) was found to have a significant and
+Herbal preparation tested Strength Dosage Route of administration Experimental model In vivo/ In vitro Reference Year of publication Main non-clinical conclusions Purified proanthocyanidin from dried Cranberry 150 μg/50 μl to 750 μg/50 μl 20 to 100 μ/ml The anti-adhesion bioactivity was tested by measuring the ability to suppress agglutination of human RBCs (A1, Rh+) Bacterial adherence assays on uroepithelial cells and vaginal epithelial cells (VECs) Gupta, 2012 The inhibitory effect of proanthocyanidin on hemagglutination by P-fimbriated bacteria, was dependent on the quantity of the proanthocyanidin.
+Inhibition of adherence to an extent of about 70% with multi-drug resistant E. coli strains was observed on uroepithelial cell.
+The anti- adherence bioactivity of the proanthocyanidin was detected at concentrations of 10-50 μg/ml Cranberry proanthocyanid 345.8 μg/ml E. coli were grown in tryptic soy broth supplemented with cranberry proanthocyanidins (PACs) Pinzón- Arango, 2009 Decrease in adhesion forces Flavonol fraction + PACs 30% flavonol hexosides Atomic force microscopy (AFM) was used to quantify the adhesion forces on a clinically isolated bacterial strain Gupta, 2016 Reduced adhesion of the pathogenic bacteria Phenolic compounds 100 μM, 250 μM, 500 μM Cell culture methodologies anti- adhesive capacity on UPEC de Llano, 2015 1,2 dihydroxybenzene (catechol/pyrocatechol) was found to have a significant and concentration-dependent inhibitory effect against UPEC at all assayed concentrations.
+The same was observed for other benzoic acids which all exhibited inhibition percentages ≥29% at 500 μM

-Herbal preparation tested Strength Dosage Route of administrati on Experimental model In vivo/ In vitro Reference Year of publication Main non-clinical conclusions adhesive capacity on UPEC concentration- dependent inhibitory effect against UPEC at all assayed concentrations.
-The same was observed for other benzoic acids which all exhibited inhibition percentages $\geq$ 29% at 500 $\mu$ M xyloglucan-rich fractions 0 - 5 mg/mL E. coli CFT073 and UTI89 strains to T24 11 human bladder epithelial cells and E. coli O157:H7 to HT29 human colonic epithelial cells Hotchkiss 2015 The oligosaccharide enriched extract showed 6.8 times lower binding affinity to the p-fimbriated E. coli compared to the cranberry polyphenolic enriched standard.
-The half-maximal inhibitory concentration was 0.82 mg/mL
+Herbal preparation tested Strength Dosage Route of administration Experimental model In vivo/ In vitro Reference Year of publication Main non-clinical conclusions Xyloglucan-rich fractions 0-5 mg/ml E. coli CFT073 and UTI89 strains to T24 11 human bladder epithelial cells and E. coli O157:H7 to HT29 human colonic epithelial cells Hotchkiss, 2015 The oligosaccharide enriched extract showed 6.8 times lower binding affinity to the p-fimbriated E. coli compared to the cranberry polyphenolic enriched standard The half-maximal inhibitory concentration was 0.82 mg/ml

-3.1.2.
-Secondary pharmacodynamics
+3.1.2 Secondary pharmacodynamics

-Anti-proferative activity
+Anti-proliferative activity

-Two commercial cranberry extracts were compared that contain proanthocyanins (PACs) at 4% and 20% for antimicrobial, antiproliferative, antiradical and protective properties against oxidative stress on cell lines.
+Two commercial cranberry extracts containing proanthocyanins (PACs) at 4% and 20% were compared for antimicrobial-, antiproliferative-, antiradical- and protective properties using HepG2, C2C12 and MCF7 cells cell lines.
 Extract at 20% PACs showed higher antiproliferative activity against HepG2 and MCF7 cells, but not against C2C12 cells.
 Both extracts showed a dose-dependent free-radical scavenging capacity, and a protective effect on the cell damage was also revealed by reduction of intracellular active oxygen species release.
-Cranberry extracts confirmed antioxidative properties and efficacy in reduction of cell viability that resulted stronger against tumor cells.
-The pretreatment with cranberry extracts, furthermore, reveal an increase of cell resistance against oxidative stress.
-In cellular experiments the extracts resulted clearly differentiated in their activity, and the activity was strongly influenced by PACs content.
+Cranberry extracts showed antioxidative properties and efficacy in reduction of cell viability in tumour cells.
+The pre-treatment with cranberry extracts, furthermore, reveal an increase of cell resistance against oxidative stress.
+The extracts differ in activity.
 Only in DPPH test the free radical scavenging activity seemed to be directly related to proanthocyanidins content (Menghini et al., 2011).

-3.1.3.
+3.1.2.
 Safety pharmacology